Liberty, Arizona: Gallery

 Liberty School was built in 1910 and is the oldest school in Arizona still in use.

 The "Old Spain House" (now known as the Nardini Manor) was built in 1886 and remodeled in 1912.
 It is located on 5601 S 195th Ave.

 Old abandoned farm house on the Joshua L. Spain homestead.

 Liberty Methodist Church was built in 1903 and located on South Liberty School Road.

 Liberty Methodist Church Memorial Hall built in 1903.

-Historic Liberty Cemetery

-According to the definition by the "Pioneers' Cemetery Association (PCA)" a "historic cemetery" is one which has been in existence for more than fifty years.
+Historic cemetery (Note: According to the definition by the Pioneers' Cemetery Association (PCA) a "historic cemetery" is one which has been in existence for more than fifty years.)